 Trigonometry for Electrical Engineering – Level 3 is developed targeting the beginners.
 The learners are guided through the basics of trigonometry to more advanced theories of the subject.
-By the end of the course they are equipped with the knowledge and skills to perform better at trigonometry for electrical engineering.
+By the end of the course, they are equipped with the knowledge and skills to perform better at trigonometry for electrical engineering.
 This course incorporates all the areas of concern that become helpful in handling proof and equations that are found in trigonometry.

 Since the electricians are expected to have a good conduct over math, as a student of electrical engineering, you too must develop proficiency in trigonometry.
 Having a good grasp over algebra is essential and this course is designed entirely for that purpose.
-If you want to excel in theories such as Ohm’s law and studying circuitry, Trigonometry for Electrical Engineering – Level 3 course will be extremely helpful.
-It can be assured that in your journey to becoming an electrical engineer or an electrician, this course will provide the essential understanding over trigonometry.
+If you want to excel in theories such as Ohm’s law and studying circuitry, Trigonometry for Electrical Engineering course will be extremely helpful.
+It can be assured that in your journey to becoming an electrical engineer or an electrician, this course will provide the essential understanding of trigonometry.

-Study365 is a leading online provider for several accrediting bodies, and provides learners the opportunity to take this course.
+Study365 is a leading online provider for several accrediting bodies and provides learners the opportunity to take this course.
 At Study365, we give our fullest attention to our learners’ needs and ensure they have the necessary information required to proceed with the training.

-Learners who register with us will be given excellent learning support, discounts for future purchases and be eligible for a TOTUM Discount card and Student ID card with amazing offers and access to retail stores, the library, cinemas, gym memberships and their favourite restaurants.
+Learners who register with us will be given excellent learning support, discounts for future purchases and be eligible for a TOTUM Discount card and Student ID card with amazing offers and access to retail stores, the library, cinemas, gym memberships, and their favourite restaurants.

 The founder and lead instructor of Power Systems Protection Training (PSPT), Graham Van Brunt graduated with a BSc. in Engineering from Queen’s University.
 He later continued his subsequent education at Wilfrid Laurier University.
 Graham is always passionate about his profession and enjoys mentoring students or speaking to an audience.